Migrate to Azure Machine Learning

 |Web Service||- Input - Output||- Input - Output|

 |Computer Vision||- Apply Image Transformation - Convert to Image Directory - Init Image Transformation - Split Image Directory - DenseNet Image Classification - ResNet Image Classification|

-What if a designer module is missing?
+What if a designer component is missing?